qeet/IMPORTJSONAPI/README.md

     "parametername = value"

 If the value contains a equals '=' character then it needs to be replaced with '%3D'.
+If the value for a JSON parameter (headers or payload) contains a double quote then it needs to be replaced with '\%22'.
 The value does not need to be quoted even if it is a string.

 | Parameter name | Type   | Description                                                                            |
 |----------------|--------|----------------------------------------------------------------------------------------|